Model Basis 1 - Rotations in the LEDO Field

 • Gradient tensor (Hessian): rank-2 tensor describing curvature of energy density.

-• Physically meaningful as a tool to analyze inhomogeneities and local stability in energy distributions.
+• Physically meaningful as a tool to analyze in-homogeneity and local stability in energy distributions.

 Planar Ring propagation